sebabelmar/phase_0_unit_3/week_8_and_9/1_git_started/my_solution.md

 ## Reflection
 Fun times!!
-I was absolutly confused at the begging of this asigment but I watched some videos, read, draw some schemas and experiment.
+I was absolutely confused at the begging of this assignment but I watched some videos, read, draw some schemas and experiment.
 After that all made sense.
 Reading the Visual Reference of GIT safe my life (http://marklodato.github.io/visual-git-guide/index-en.html)
-Im a multidimensional learner and I need thing like that to have a mental picture of what is going on inside the computer when using GIT.
+I’m a multidimensional learner and I need thing like that to have a mental picture of what is going on inside the computer when using GIT.
 GIT is lot more complex and useful than I though and to get to understand all I think will come from practice and others.